Introduction

 Constructing it as a MCM68764/MCM68766 programmer

-I figured it would be easier to just show a picture of this.
+I figured it would be easier to just show a picture of one.
 All fitted components are as specified on the schematic, unless omitted or replaced with a wire link.

 SW1 is hard wired in the left hand position.